… a wife, a mother, a daughter and a sister.

 … a person who desires to use her knowledge and experience to help women transition into mothers in the most positive, empowered, and peaceful way possible.

 After the birth of my own daughter I felt a strong calling.
 For the first time I felt that my life had direction and purpose.
 The moment my daughter was born was the greatest moment of my life, and the birth experience that my husband and I shared was wonderful, but the most difficult and challenging thing I have ever done.

 Throughout my pregnancy I read every pregnancy book I could get my hands on and I attended all of the classes.
 Then when the big moment came, even though I felt that I knew everything I needed to, I was still filled with doubt, fear and questions.
 Nothing went quite as I expected.
 My labor nurse was amazing, but she wasn’t there throughout the entire labor and birth.
+When she was there, she was coercive and condescending.
 That’s where I would have loved to have a doula.